yxiao1996/yxiao1996.github.io/_posts/2018-7-9-Build-a-simple-launch-file-synthesis-tool-using-PLY.md

     var_x = var_x + y

-havs 5 tokens in it: 'var_x','=','var_x','+','y'.
+havs 5 tokens in it: 'var_x','EQULS','var_x','PLUS','y'.
 They are the lowest-level entities that compilers going to manipulate, like atoms in a computer program.
 By extract these symbols from the string, the compiler get rid of the inconvenience brought by the 1-dimensional input code. in the following stages, parser transform symbols into a tree structre which is proper for interpretation.

 In general, there are many ways to build a scanner(or lexical analyser).
 You can manully code one, like the early day hackers, or you can automatically generate one with some kind of tool.
 The most famous one in these tools is **lex**, which is used since the 1970s to build tools in the Unix operating system, typically combined with another tool called **yacc**.
 The configuration code for lex typically contains three parts:
 * Tokens (tokens you want to preserved for the compiler's usage, like commands, operators, etc.)